 What to Expect with SSD

-Thinking of applying for SSD or SSI?
+Thinking of applying for SSD?

 While you can certainly apply for Social Security benefits on your own, we strongly recommend talking with an attorney first.
 Sometimes the timing of an application is key to an ultimate approval.